 Trafco Group B.S.C. ('the Company' or 'Trafco' or 'the parent company') is a public joint stock company, the shares of which are listed and publicly traded on Bahrain Bourse.
 The Company was incorporated in the Kingdom of Bahrain by Amiri Decree No. 10 of November 1977.
-The Company operates in accordance with the provisions of the Bahrain Commercial Companies Law under commercial registration (CR) number 8500 issued by the Ministry of Industry, Commerce and Tourism.
+The Company operates in accordance with the provisions of the Bahrain Commercial Companies Law under commercial registration (CR) number 8500 issued by the Ministry of Industry and Commerce.
 The postal address of the Company's registered office is PO Box 20202, Manama, Kingdom of Bahrain.
 The Company's principal activity is trading in food products.

-The consolidated financial statements were authorised for issue in accordance with a resolution of the Board of Directors on 26 February 2023.
+The consolidated financial statements were authorised for issue in accordance with a resolution of the Board of Directors on 26 February 2024.
 The Group comprises of the Company and its following subsidiaries and associates:

-Country of Ownership interest Relationship / name incorporation 2022 2021 Principal activities Subsidiaries Bahrain Water Bottling & Beverages Company W.L.L.
+Country of Ownership interest Relationship / name incorporation 2023 2022 Principal activities Subsidiaries Bahrain Water Bottling & Beverages Company W.L.L.
 Kingdom of Bahrain 100% 100% Producing, bottling and marketing of sweet drinking water and beverages.
 Bahrain Fresh Fruits Company W.L.L.
 Kingdom of Bahrain 100% 100% Trading in fresh fruits, vegetables and other food products.
 Trafco Logistics Company W.L.L.
 Kingdom of Bahrain 100% 100% Providing storage and logistics services.
-Bahrain Livestock Company W.L.L. (formerly Bahrain Livestock Company B.S.C.(c)) Kingdom of Bahrain 100% 36.26% Import of both livestock and chilled meat.
 Awal Dairy Company W.L.L.
 Kingdom of Bahrain 51% 51% Production and supply of milk, juices, ice cream and tomato paste.
+Bahrain Livestock Company W.L.L.
+Kingdom of Bahrain 100% 100% Import of both livestock and chilled meat.
 Kuwait Bahrain Dairy Company W.L.L.
 State of Kuwait 50% 50% Marketing and supply of milk, juices and associated products.
 Associates Qatari Bahraini Food Trading Co.
 L.L.C.
 State of Qatar 50% 50% Under liquidation.

-\ During the year ended 31 December 2022, the Group acquired remaining stake in Bahrain Livestock Company W.L.L. (formerly Bahrain Livestock Company B.S.C. (c)) ("BLSC" or "subsidiary"), hence BLSC became a wholly owned subsidiary of the Group.
+\ During the year ended 31 December 2022, the Group acquired remaining stake in Bahrain Livestock Company W.L.L. ("BLSC" or "subsidiary"), hence BLSC became a wholly owned subsidiary of the Group.